IreGaddr/Primal-Reflections-from-the-Peak/README.md

 GitHub repository: https://github.com/IreGaddr/Primal-Reflections-from-the-Peak
 Individual papers may be cited by their respective titles as listed in the repository.

-License
-All content in this repository is the intellectual property of Paul Henry Gaddis (Ire Gaddr).
-Academic and educational use is encouraged with proper attribution.
-Commercial use requires explicit permission.

 Final Invitation
 You now have all necessary context.